pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit trigger-award-point-on-message >}}

-And then we make the apple broadcast this message when it's caught:
+And then we make the apple broadcast this message when it's caught.

 **TODO: This is a good example of where more context in the diff would be very useful.
 We've leapt back to the `Apple` sprite for this